 7. Stimulating the gag reflex

-With the use of your fingers or tongue depressors to stimulate the gag reflex (also known as pharyngeal reflex), you can exercise your vagus nerve.
+With the use of your fingers or tongue depressors to stimulate the gag reflex (also known as a pharyngeal reflex), you can exercise your vagus nerve.
 This reflex involves an abrupt elevation of the soft palate and contraction of the muscles in the pharynx, allowing for the stimulation of vagus nerve branches abundant in our tongue and throat.

 8. Dipping your face in cold water or acute cold exposure